fclaerho/buildstack/README.md

   * or, because of initial shortcuts, it cannot meet new needs without major rework
   * or because it is too difficult to use
   * or because its learning curve is too steep for newcomers
-  * or it's rather a combination of any of the above reasons.
+  * or because of a combination of any of the above reasons.

 ### CLASSIFICATION OF CONCRETE BUILD STACKS